 - Varsity Policy and Varsity LD: Saturday to Monday, most elims on Monday

-- Public Forum, Parli, JV Policy, and JV LD: Saturday to Monday, although Monday will only have late outrounds and should effect only a few schools
+- Public Forum, Parli, JV Policy, and JV LD: Saturday to Monday, although Monday will only have late outrounds and should impact only a few schools

-- Parliamentary, JV LD and JV Policy: 5 prelim rounds with a generous elimination round break (we guarantee that all 4-1's will clear, and at least one 3-2)!
+JV Policy: 5 prelim rounds with a generous elimination round break (we guarantee that all 4-1 teams will clear)